Brazilians in Japan: Migration history

-Integration and Community
+Integration and community

 Brazilians of Japanese descent in particular find themselves the targets of discrimination; some local Japanese scorn them as the descendants of "social dropouts" who emigrated from Japan because they were "giving up" on Japanese society, whereas others perceive them more as objects of pity than scorn, people who were forced into emigrating by unfortunate circumstances beyond their control such as birth order or lack of opportunities in rural areas.
 The largest numbers are concentrated in Toyota, Ōizumi, where it is estimated that up to 15% of the population speaks Portuguese as their native language, and Hamamatsu, which contains the largest population of Brazilians in Japan.
+In some of these communities, Brazilians have taken on active roles in local residence councils to help bridge social, cultural, and linguistic gaps between Japanese-speaking and Portuguese-speaking residents.
+A number of NGOs have also been established by Brazilians to help improve integration and educational opportunities for residents.
 Brazilians are not particularly concentrated in larger cities such as Tokyo or Osaka.
-Brazilians tend to be more concentrated where there are large factories, as most who first moved to Japan tended to work in automobile plants and the like.
+Brazilians tend to be more concentrated where there are large factories, as most who first moved to Japan tended to work in automobile plants and similar sectors.

 As of 2004, the cities with under 1,000,000 total inhabitants with the largest Brazilian Nikkei populations were Hamamatsu (12,766), Toyohashi (10,293), Toyota (6,266), Okazaki (4,500), Suzuka (4,084), Kani (3,874), Komaki (3,629), Isesaki (3,372), Ōta (3,245), and Ōgaki (3,129).
 The cities with 1,000,000 or more inhabitants had low percentages of Brazilians.

 In the late 2000s, it was estimated that each year, 4,000 Brazilian immigrants returned to Brazil from Japan.